-AIR INFORMATION: Please take note that Victor Emanuel Travel is a full-service travel agency and wholly owned subsidiary of Victor Emanuel Nature Tours.
-Victor Emanuel Travel will be happy to make any domestic air travel arrangements for you from your home to Honolulu and return from Hilo, Hawaii.
-Per-person fees apply for each set of travel arrangements: \$50 domestic; \$75 international.\ Many of our travelers choose to make their own air travel arrangements, but we emphasize the benefits to using our services.
+AIR INFORMATION: Victor Emanuel Travel is a full-service travel agency and wholly owned subsidiary of Victor Emanuel Nature Tours (VENT).
+Victor Emanuel Travel will be happy to make any domestic or international air travel arrangements from your home and return.
+Per-person fees apply for each set of travel arrangements: \$50 domestic; \$75 international.
+Many of our travelers choose to make their own air travel arrangements, but we emphasize the benefits to using our services.
 If you book your air arrangements yourself, Victor Emanuel Travel is unable to provide support in managing any flight delays and/or cancellations that could occur before and during a tour.
 When you purchase air tickets through Victor Emanuel Travel, our staff has ready access to your air ticket record and can provide assistance as problems arise.
 Please feel free to call the VENT office to confirm your air arrangements.

-\An air ticket will be purchased by Victor Emanuel Travel on behalf of the traveler with the traveler's consent.
+An air ticket will be purchased by Victor Emanuel Travel on behalf of the traveler with the traveler's consent.
 A purchase is considered final upon receipt of payment.
 If a ticket is subsequently reissued at the behest of the traveler (i.e. voluntary change of plans), the same fee rates apply for the reissue process, in addition to any fees that may be charged by the airline.